21Pills/Windows-Password-Bypass/README.md

 9. Reboot into Windows normally

+You may run into a roadblock with the Bitlocker portion, In my case i was able to find s the bit locker key throiugh navigating the clients Microsoft Account.
+Other times when you done have access to the users account you can try looking through other drives, Windows has the option to leave you key in a folder that isnt your C: Drive.

 ## ⚠️ Disclaimer
 This is for **educational purposes only**.
 Only use this on systems you own or have explicit permission to access.
 Unauthorized access to computer systems